 If a faculty member will be unable to meet his/her classes for more than one week, arrangements should be made to conduce the course so that no more than one week of the class is cancelled or accounted for with non-classroom activities.
-If the division chairperson approves an extended absence, a substitute instructor may need to be scheduled and approved by the division chairperson/program director and the appropriate Dean.
+If the division chairperson approves an extended absence, a substitute instructor may need to be scheduled and approved by the division chairperson and the Vice President of Instruction.